Presidency of Lyndon B. Johnson: Environment

-The 1962 publication of Silent Spring by Rachel Carson brought new attention to environmentalism and the danger that pollution posed to public health.
+The 1962 publication of Silent Spring by Rachel Carson brought new attention to environmentalism and the danger that pollution and pesticide poisoning (i.e., DDT) posed to public health.
 Johnson retained Kennedy's staunchly pro-environment Secretary of the Interior, Stewart Udall, and signed into law numerous bills designed to protect the environment.
 He signed into law the Clean Air Act of 1963, which had been proposed by Kennedy.
 The Clean Air Act set emission standards for stationary emitters of air pollutants and directed federal funding to air quality research.
 In 1965, the act was amended by the Motor Vehicle Air Pollution Control Act, which directed the federal government to establish and enforce national standards for controlling the emission of pollutants from new motor vehicles and engines.
 In 1967, Johnson and Senator Edmund Muskie led passage of the Air Quality Act of 1967, which increased federal subsidies for state and local pollution control programs.

 During his time as President, Johnson signed over 300 conservation measures into law, forming the legal basis of the modern environmental movement.
-In September 1964, Johnson signed a law establishing the Land and Water Conservation Fund, which aids the purchase of land used for federal and state parks.
-That same month, he signed the Wilderness Act, which established the National Wilderness Preservation System.
+In September 1964, he signed a law establishing the Land and Water Conservation Fund, which aids the purchase of land used for federal and state parks.
+That same month, Johnson signed the Wilderness Act, which established the National Wilderness Preservation System; saving 9.1 million acres of forestland from industrial development.
+The Endangered Species Preservation Act of 1966, the first piece of comprehensive endangered species legislation, authorizes the Secretary of the Interior to list native species of fish and wildlife as endangered and to acquire endangered species habitat for inclusion in the National Wildlife Refuge System.
+The Wild and Scenic Rivers Act of 1968 established the National Wild and Scenic Rivers System.
+The system includes more than 220 rivers, and covers more than 13,400 miles of rivers and streams.
+The National Trails System Act of 1968 created a nationwide system of scenic and recreational trails.

 In 1965, First Lady Lady Bird Johnson took the lead in calling for passage of the Highway Beautification Act.
+The act called for control of outdoor advertising, including removal of certain types of signs, along the nation's growing Interstate Highway System and the existing federal-aid primary highway system.
+It also required certain junkyards along Interstate or primary highways to be removed or screened and encouraged scenic enhancement and roadside development.
 That same year, Muskie led passage of the Water Quality Act of 1965, though conservatives stripped a provision of the act that would have given the federal government the authority to set clean water standards.